Mozart4242/SIEMELK/README.md

 ✔️ To get technical support

 ## How to order?
-✔️ To get the last updates and special price, contact us: certeach@gmail.com
+✔️ To get the last updates and special price, contact me: certeach@gmail.com

 ## Architecture Design
 ✔️ We provide network architecture design and consulting for both **IT** and **OT (SCADA)**, networks.